goharbor/harbor/tests/testcases/Group3-RBAC/3-06-LDAP-user-search-project-members.md

-Test 3-06 - Search Project Members (LDAP Mode)
+Test 3-06 - Search Project Members
 =======

 # Purpose:

-To verify that a non system admin user can search members of a project in LDAP mode.
+To verify that a non system admin user can search members of a project.

 # References:
 User guide

 # Environment:
 * This test requires that a Harbor instance is running and available.
-* Harbor is set to authenticate against an LDAP or AD server. ( auth_mode is set to **ldap_auth** .)
-The user data is stored in an LDAP or AD server.
+* Harbor is configured with LDAP/AD authentication.
+Users are stored in an external LDAP or AD directory.
 * A linux host with Docker CLI installed (Docker client).
 * At least five(5) non-admin users are in Harbor.